Reviews You Can Rely On

 Measured Eye Relief 18.0 mm

 The Vortex Diamondback HD 8x42 provides great optical clarity and impressive brightness, approaching the level of performance typical of premium binoculars.
-Combined with a great close focus range and exceptional field of view, we believe that the majority of amateur and intermediate users alike will be highly satisfied with these bins, especially at the price.
+Combined with a great close focus range and exceptional field of view, most amateur and intermediate users alike will be highly satisfied with these bins, especially at a price.

 A great pair of binoculars for those with a smaller budget.